-4. Using nlm(), and the mse() function you wrote, write a function, plm(), which estimates the parameters $y_0$ and a of the model by minimizing the mean squared error.
-It should take the following arguments: an initial guess for $y_0$ ; an initial guess for a; a vector containing the N values; a vector containing the Y values.
-All arguments except the initial guesses should have suitable default values.
-It should return a list with the following components: the final guess for $y_0$ ; the final guess for a; the final value of the MSE.
+- 5. Let's check to see that the result from nlm() makes sense.
+Evaluate mse() at 100 points between a=0.10 and a=0.15 and make a plot of MSE versus a.
+Are the values you found in question 4(a) consistent with your plot? - 6.
+Using nlm(), and the mse() function you wrote, write a function, plm(), which estimates the parameter a of the model by minimizing the mean squared error.
+It should take the following arguments: an initial guess for a; a value for y0; a vector containing the N values; a vector containing the Y values.
+All arguments except the initial guess for a should have suitable default values.
+It should return a list with the following components: the final guess for a; the final value of the MSE.
 Your function must call those you wrote in earlier questions (it should not repeat their code), and the appropriate arguments to plm() should be passed on to them.